lunarway/shuttle/README.md

 `shuttle` is a CLI for handling shared build and deploy tools between many projects no matter what technologies the project is using.

 ## Status
-*DISCLAIMER: shuttle is in its alpha stage and is not yet production ready.
-Expect the APIs to change.*
+*DISCLAIMER: shuttle is in beta, so stuff may change.
+However we are using shuttle heavily at Lunar Way and we use it to deploy to production, so it is pretty battle proven.*

 [![Build Status](https://travis-ci.com/lunarway/shuttle.svg?branch=master)](https://travis-ci.com/lunarway/shuttle) [![Go Report Card](https://goreportcard.com/badge/github.com/lunarway/shuttle)](https://goreportcard.com/report/github.com/lunarway/shuttle)